guillermoSb/notes/Libros/Learning Domain Driven Design.md

 A value object can be identified by the composition of its values.
 It does not need an unique identifier to differentiate it from the others.
 For example colors: each color has a unique rgb combination.
 Value objects help us to leave behind generic data types.
 	We can use the value objects to place the **validation  logic** inside them.
 For example, validating that an email is correct, etc.
+Every method that changes a property on the Value Objects should return a new instance.
+This is because ==value objects are inmutable==.

+### En